John ch.4

 “…even if you aren’t the Messiah, you are a Jew and a prophet - and can surely direct me to him”, she may have been thinking.

-She is thirsty: for something more than water (vs. 11-12, 15) - to the point where she doesn’t even withdraw or recoil when the Lord reveals her sinful state… “I perceive you are a prophet” (help me Lord)…
+She is thirsty: for something so much more than water (vs. 11-12, 15) - to the point where she doesn’t even withdraw or recoil when the Lord reveals her sinful state… “I perceive you are a prophet” (help me Lord)…

 It is as if she knows she has found someone who can hopefully lead her to this distant God she has heard so much about: Which is why she immediately follows up this incredible perception, with a question - about WORSHIP!